everx-labs/evernode-ds/README.md

 In this diagram, the bold arrows show how external messages are processed.

 -   The client application sends a message (represented as a GraphQL mutation operation) to the Q-Server.
--   Q-Server sends this message (via Kafka) to RNode for processing.
+-   Q-Server sends this message (via Kafka) to Ever-node for processing.
--   RNode continuously provides (via Kafka) updated blockchain data as JSON documents (blocks, messages, transactions, account states) to ArangoDB.
+-   Ever-node continuously provides (via Kafka) updated blockchain data as JSON documents (blocks, messages, transactions, account states) to ArangoDB.
 -   Q-Server queries ArangoDB, thus knowing the result of the message execution.

 ![Services interaction](./docs/system_components.svg):